 THE REFRIGERATOR SEEMS TO MAKE TOO MUCH NOISE

-Check if Then The sounds may be normal for your refrigerator.
-Refer to the Understanding Sounds You May Hear section
+The sounds may be normal for your refrigerator.
+Refer to the Understanding Sounds You May Hear section on page 25. page 20.

 THE ICEMAKER IS NOT PRODUCING ICE OR ICE CUBES ARE FREEZING TOO SLOWLY